Bachelor of Science with Honours

-All international applicants must meet the UKVI requirements for Tier 4 visa.
+All international applicants must meet the UKVI requirements for student visa.

 All applicants must satisfy the University’s general entry requirements as set out in the prospectus or demonstrate their ability to undertake the course through the accreditation of relevant prior learning.